bockph/DISN-Presentation/blogpost.md

 *Figure  3: The camera pose estimation network.
 Taken from [supplementary](https://xharlie.github.io/images/neurips_2019_supp.pdf) of [1]*

 To reduce these disadvantages, the authors of DISN make use of recent research results, that continuous representations are easier to regress for Neural Networks.
 Zhou et al. have shown that e.g. a 6D rotation representation $b=(b_x,b_y)$ where $b \in \mathbb{R}^6, b_x \in \mathbb{R}^3, b_y \in \mathbb{R}^3$ is continuous, while quaternions and Euler angles are not, and is, therefore, better suited for regression in neural networks.
 Once $b$ is predicted, the rotation matrix $R =(R_x, R_y, R_z)^T \in \mathbb{R}^{(3x3)}$ is obtained with the following equations:
 $$R_x = N(b_x),\space R_z = N(R_x \times b_y),\space and\space R_y = R_z \times R_x$$
 with $N(\cdot)$ being the normalization function and '$\times$' the cross product.**[?Zhou et al. ]** Translation $t \in \mathbb{R}^3$ is predicted directly.

 When training this network (Figure 3), the authors use the ShapeNet Core dataset **[25]** , where all objects are within the same aligned model space, and the renderings provided by Choy et al **[28]**.
 The model space of the original dataset is then set as the world space with all camera parameters respect to it.
 For regression, a given world space point cloud $PC_w$ is transformed to camera space using predicted parameters and then compared to the camera space ground truth point cloud $PC_{cam}$.
 As a regression loss they use the Mean-squared-error (MSE) resulting in:

 $$L_{cam} = \frac{\sum_{p \in PC_w}||p_G-(Rp_w +t)||^2_2}{\sum_{p \in PC_w} 1}$$

 ### How is the Signed Distance Function predicted?

-The SDF prediction network consists of three different parts.
+The SDF prediction network consists of three different parts:

 1. A simple VGG-16 Encoder that extracts global features from the 2D image.
 2. A local feature extraction module.
 It uses the estimated camera pose to project the point $P \in \mathbb{R}^3$ onto a 2D location $q \in \mathbb{R}^2$ on the image plane.
 Having $q$ in each feature map the corresponding part is extracted and then concatenated -- resulting in the embedding vector.
 As not all feature maps equal the size of the input image, bilinear interpolation is used to resize the feature maps and extract the values.
 3. A multilayer perceptron which maps the given point to a higher dimensional feature space.
 This is then concatenated to both the global and local features.